SengitU/ugurcan.sengit/content/posts/my-apprenticeship-final.md

 ### Self-Discipline

-You should've been there to see my glowing eyes when I opened myself for learning.
+You should've been there to see my glowing eyes when I opened myself to learning.
 The excitement I felt after I've decided what to learn during the 6 months...
 I want everyone to be an apprentice one day just to feel that way.
 Unfortunately, excitement alone is not enough.
 First of all, you need to come up with a plan, but having a solid plan is still not enough.
 You must have the discipline to follow the plan, otherwise, you can easily waste your apprenticeship without noticing.
 During the apprenticeship, you learn more about yourself, and I've learnt how much I like to stick to a plan.
-With the help of my colleagues, I came up with a great plan that helped me this 6 months.
+With the help of my colleagues, I came up with a great plan that helped me during these 6 months.

 ### Self-Learning